jhumelsine/jhumelsine.github.io/_posts/2025-11-20-object-pool.md

 * Create a new object on the spot.

 As for an implementation, consider using a Queue.
 May need an `initialize(arguments)` method as well.

+Still have to deal with concurrency and state.
+Memory leaks is a different topic.
+This pattern will always leak in that objects are added to the pool at start up and they remain as long as the process is running.